plank/laravel-metable/UPGRADING.md

 ### Schema Changes

-* A new schema migration has been added which adds three new columns to the meta table and improves indexing for querying by meta values.
+* A new schema migration has been added which adds two new columns to the meta table and improves indexing for querying by meta values.
+* Before running the migration, you may choose to tune the `metable.stringValueIndexLength` config to adjust the length of the index on the `value` column.
+The default value of 255 is suitable for most use cases.

 ### Configuration Changes